 This summer, scout out some new trails with help from the Canyoneers, Museum-trained naturalists and volunteer trail guides.

-Here, you can stretch your legs and renew your love of nature.
 Of course, before heading out, check to see if the trail is open to the public, and be sure you’re prepared.
 We hope you find a new trail to love or an old favorite to appreciate once again.

 Blue Sky Ecological Reserve

 Plenty of shade along this oak canyon and riparian corridor invites you to stop and appreciate San Diego’s incredible mix of habitats and climatic conditions.
 The landscape alone is worth it, but be on the lookout for various plants and birds that live here, too.
 Learn more.

 This coastal walk is just off the tourist-beaten path and provides prime opportunities for all kinds of coastal bird watching.
 Explore at low tide and step carefully—take your time enjoying a variety of sea life at the ocean’s edge.
 Note: be sure to look up the tide times before you go to avoid getting stuck along the way.
 Learn more.

 Chimney Flats Loop from Doane Pond

 Old-growth trees, flowers, ponds, and a little waterfall: this delightful trail has it all.
 Up along Palomar Mountain, you’ll get stunning views and if you’re there early enough in the morning, you might spy all kinds of wildlife making their way through the forest.
 Learn more.

 Ocean views and stunning sandstone cliffs aren’t the only highlights here.
 Many coastal sage plant communities are getting crowded out because of development, but you can still enjoy one along this out-and-back trail.
 Learn more.